Jollywatt/typst-fletcher/docs/manual.typ

 == Bézier edges

 Currently, only straight, arc and right-angled connectors are supported.
-Here is an example of how you might hack together a Bézier connector using the same functions that `fletcher` uses internally to anchor edges to nodes and draw arrow heads:
+Here is an example of how you might hack together a Bézier connector using the same functions that `fletcher` uses internally to anchor edges to nodes:

 // #stack(dir: ltr, spacing: 1fr, ..code-example(```typ
 // #fletcher.diagram(